silverjuke/silverjuke/docs/virtual-keyboards.md

     key=q;

-**Multiple layouts in one file**

-A final hint: By just repeating the layout-statement, you can put more than one layout into a single *.sjk file.

 **Locking the state of the Alt-keys**

 Normally, the Alt-states are reset if a key is pressed.
 You can optionally